ytarazona/scikit-eo/docs/process.md

 confintervalML(matrix, image_predicted, pixel_size=10, conf=1.96)
 ```

 The error matrix is a simple cross-tabulation of the class labels allocated by the classification of the remotely  sensed data against the reference data for the sample sites.
 The error matrix organizes the acquired sample data  in a way that summarizes key results and aids the quantification of accuracy and area.
 The main diagonal of the error  matrix highlights correct classifications while the off-diagonal elements show omission and commission errors.
 The cell entries and marginal values of the error matrix are fundamental to both accuracy assessment and area  estimation.
 The cell entries of the population error matrix and the parameters derived from it must be estimated  from a sample.
 This function shows how to obtain a confusion matrix by estimated proportions of area with a confidence interval at 95% (1.96).

-This function supports DataFrame (as a confusion matrix) and an image classified in array as input.